 The information has been provided to us "in confidence"

-The information is personal data (and therefore access requests should be made under the Data Protection Act)
+The information is personal data (and therefore access requests should be made under the GDPR)

 The information has been supplied by or relates to security bodies